 "Public Art: Encouraging Awareness and Appreciation with Students" with Neida Bangerter

-"Responding to Art through Art, Part 1”
+"Responding to Art through Art, Part 1” with Jamie Simpson Steele

-Teaching artists will engage with artwork, and:
+Teaching artists engaged with artwork, and:

 active discussion, using observation, inference, and inquiry.

-"Responding to Art through Art, Part 2"
+"Responding to Art through Art, Part 2" with Jamie Simpson Steele

-For more information please contact Chadwick at 808.243.4234 or e-mail
+For more information contact Chadwick at 808.243.4234 or e-mail

 Keeping in mind the long struggle of arts being under-funded across the nation, we have found incredible success when our teaching residencies are focused on arts integration.
 Arts integration is where teaching artists go into schools and collaborate with classroom teachers and find innovative and relevant ways to infuse classroom instruction with the arts, raising engagement and leveling the playing field for different types of learners, and inspiring confidence in and through the arts.